18D070001/Facial_recognition_based_attendence_sysytem/README.md

 -Python
 -tkinter GUI interface

-Here I am working on Face recognition based Attendance Management System by using OpenCV(Python).
+Here I am working on Facial recognition based Attendance Management System by using OpenCV(Python).
 One can mark thier attendance by simply facing the camera.

 How it works :